Submission

 Manuscripts should be a maximum of 30 pages in length (including

-references), double-spaced, in 12-point font, and have a 1″
+references), double-spaced, in 12-point font, and have a 1″ margin

-information (author’s name, affiliation, position, fax number,
+name, affiliation, position, fax number, and e-mail address)

 Identifying information should not appear in the manuscript in